 Pims Risk costs from $27/user/month and has a free demo.

 Store, sort, and manage all your governance, risk, and compliance documents in one place with TrackMyRisks—upload and share PDFs, Office docs, images, and more.
-Features include automatic version control, in-system notifications, and automate document expiry reminders.
+Features include automatic version control, in-system notifications, and the ability to automate document expiry reminders.

-TrackMyRisks particularly excels in nixing repetitive, mundane tasks and freeing up administrative time, like templates for easy workflow, single source documentation, and tracking notes for convenient review.
+TrackMyRisks particularly excels in nixing repetitive, mundane tasks and freeing up administrative time, with features like templates for easy workflow, single source documentation, and tracking notes for convenient review.

 The UX/UI for TrackMyRisks could use a bit of tweaking, as certain process pathways tend to be cumbersome and difficult to navigate.
 The user journey has a few speed bumps, which lost them a sliver of value in the UX category of the review criteria.